co-browser/a2a-go/README.md

 > [!CAUTION]
-> This is an early development build, do not use in production
+> This is an early development effort, do not use in production

 ## Installation